GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 Choose an attribute, it is increased by 1.

 **Mountains**: Grandfolks which value freedom above all else.
 They are sometimes known as Crag-kin.
-You gain an edge of your choice.
+You gain an edge of your choice (see Rogue class).
 Your [Body] is increased by 1.

 **Forests**: Grandfolks which have sought to fill the role they believe they are to fulfil in the natural order.
 They are sometimes called Glade-Kin.
 You learn a language of your choice.
 Each of your attributes are increased by 1.